 French-produced Taken 2 (2012) was directed by Olivier Megaton (b 1965), a graffiti artist from the Parisian suburbs before turning his creative hand to film-making – with great success.

-Animated films have also enjoyed huge success; 2015's Avril et de Monde Truque (April and the Extraordinary World) depicts a fictitious world in 1941 Paris under the rule of Napoléon V in the steam age.
+Animated films have enjoyed huge success; 2015's Avril et de Monde Truque (April and the Extraordinary World) depicts a fictitious world in 1941 Paris under the rule of Napoléon V in the steam age.
 Marion Cotillard provides the voice of Avril, who, with her talking cat, searches for her missing scientist parents.

 Paris is the perfect cinematic setting and a natural movie star: look no further than timeless French classics Hôtel du Nord (1938), set along the Canal St-Martin, and Les Enfants du Paradis (1946), set in 1840s Paris, both directed by Parisian film-maker Marcel Carné (1906–96).